puzzle/ansible-training/SECURITY.md

 If you discover a security vulnerability in this project, please report it to security@puzzle.ch.

-### What to include in your report:
+### What to include in your report

-- Description of the vulnerability
+* Description of the vulnerability
-- Steps to reproduce the issue
+* Steps to reproduce the issue
-- Any potential impact
+* Any potential impact
-- Any suggested mitigations or fixes
+* Any suggested mitigations or fixes

 ### Our Commitment

-- We will acknowledge your email within 1 week
+* We will acknowledge your email within 1 week
-- We will keep you informed of our progress in addressing the issue
+* We will keep you informed of our progress in addressing the issue
-- We will credit you for your discovery (unless you prefer to remain anonymous)
+* We will credit you for your discovery (unless you prefer to remain anonymous)

 ## Security Updates